ReverendBayes/Co-DETR-Car-Damage-Detector/README.md

 Wang, Xinkuang; Li, Wenjing; Wu, Zhongcheng.
 CarDD: A New Dataset for Vision-Based Car Damage Detection.
 IEEE Transactions on Intelligent Transportation Systems, 2023.
 DOI: 10.1109/TITS.2023.3258480

 💻 Training Environment
-This repo is designed to run in Google Colab and requires the following dependencies: torch>=1.13 torchvision>=0.14 timm
+This repo is designed to run in Google Colab (though Paperspace is faster) and requires the following dependencies: torch>=1.13 torchvision>=0.14 timm